 3. How small do you need to go?
 The precision of chemical etching

-Since the biggest design challenges often involve the smallest and most dimensionally precise part of your product, it’s important to know the precision of a manufacturing method.
-With chemical etching, you can go as small as 30 μm, making it one of the most high-precision manufacturing processes around.
+Since the biggest design challenges often involve the smallest and most precise part of your product, it’s important to know the precision of a manufacturing method.
+With chemical etching, you can go as small as 30 μm, making it one of the most high-precision manufacturing processes.

 4. Because aesthetics matter too